Pangauwin/Pruneau-Engine-dev/README.md

 <img width="1853" height="1011" alt="image" src="https://github.com/user-attachments/assets/dc7966a2-4d67-4b24-b6c6-1e896b830da1" />

+> Note this is only an example of what can be implemented.
+To be precise, it is the old version of the editor, which is being completely rebuilt.

 Assets used in this scene : [PSX style office pack](https://valsekamerplant.itch.io/psx-style-opulent-office?download) by [valsekamerplant](https://valsekamerplant.itch.io/)

 ## Getting Started